Emc54/Emc54.github.io/_tabs/Resume.md

 _January 2025 - Present_
 {:h6}

-My current position at the company as a Software Engineer II, where I design core inteface software for Hardware Security Modules.
+My current position at the company as a Software Engineer II, where I design core interface software for Hardware Security Modules.

-For 3 months (Jun – Aug 2023), I had trasferred across the organisation while still an Electrical Engineer to tackle software engineering duties.
+For 3 months (Jun – Aug 2023), I had transferred across the organisation while still an Electrical Engineer to tackle software engineering duties.
 {:h6}

 - **Set up** the infrastructure, compilation, and linking environment for the